sciZer0/newdiscoveries/c/README.md

 But simultaneously,

-Force is the process when a System using its resources is pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.
+Force is the process when a Organism using its resources is pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.
 Of course, the increase is possible if there isn't the same in magnitude Force being counter.

 Note: strive means to make an effort to accomplish a target

-Importantly, when a System using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent.
+Importantly, when a Organism using its resources is pushing an object in a certain direction, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent.

 The New Concept of Force is:

-> **Force is the process when a System using its resources is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.**
+> **Force is the process when a Organism using its resources is pushing an object, spending, for every moment, the absolutely enough resource/energy to increase Velocity of the pushed object at the rate equal to Target Acceleration.**

 --